 And clarification of how far I have to go to achieve what I want.

 I don’t want to do a complete retelling of the event like I have in the past, but more want to share specific experiences.
 This piece also only reflects my own story and experience, every person I met had a different one and that was beautiful in its own right.
-During our opening ceremony we committed to only tell our own stories when we leave and I will obviously honour that.
+During our opening ceremony we committed to only tell our own stories when we leave and I will obviously honor that.

 Before anything else, I want to really emphasize what an amazing event and experience Celebrating Sexuality was for me.
 Professionally, it meant a lot to be billed with some incredible peers and to take my teaching to a completely new audience and space.
 I learned so much from my own workshops, the other presenters and from the entire ethos of the event.
 On a person level, the whole feel of the space and the people in it was truly a gift.
 I am still so inspired with how much every single person gave to every aspect of camp and it’s their enthusiasm, generosity and open-heartedness that had the biggest impact on me.
-The location was absolutely magical and the effort the organizers put into making the teaching spaces just as special really helped me feel completely transported.
+The location was absolutely magical and the effort the organizers put into making the teaching spaces just as special really help me feel completely transported.

-The organisation of the event in general was incredible: working with Jo in the lead up was an absolute pleasure, the (mostly vegan) food was delicious and plentiful, evening events were mindful of big days but never dull, staff took Brigid’s accessibility needs absolutely in stride and never made us feel like a burden, there was no judgment when we needed sessions off to process or manage fatigue, dialogue about consent was clear from the start, the MC Hugh was delightful and infectiously enthusiastic, there were numerous emotional support people and counselors on site, facilities were always clean and well stocked and I was very happy with the balance of respecting boundaries while avoiding spectators.
+The organisation of the event in general was incredible: working with Jo in the lead up was an absolute pleasure, the (mostly vegan) food was delicious and plentiful, evening events were mindful of big days but never dull, staff took Brigid’s accessibility needs absolutely in stride and never made us feel like a burden, there was no judgement when we needed sessions off to process or manage fatigue, dialogue about consent was clear from the start, the MC Hugh was delightful and infectiously enthusiastic, there were numerous emotional support people and counselors on site, facilities were always clean and well stocked and I was very happy with the balance of respecting boundaries while avoiding spectators.
 I honestly couldn’t think of anything the team could have done to make my weekend more perfect.

 The location in the Mornington Peninsula was breathtaking.
 Brigid and I were in literal awe as we drove in and at no point did that awe subside.
 There was something so magical about the place that I can put my finger on.
 I spent a lot of time just sitting quietly and taking it in which is something I almost never do.
 It was blissful.